frankpablo/smith-site/docs/teaching/csc110/csc110GitHub-class.md

 For example, if my name is Pablo Frank Bolton, I would love to use "pfrank".
 If that is taken, I could use "pfrankbolton" or "pfrank80" or something lke that.

 You don't strictly need an account to use git, but it makes things easier for novices.

+## Setting up Authentication

+GitHub requires two-factor authentication for most applications.
+So here we'll set it up.
+There are two recommended methods: using a passkey, or using an authentication app like DUO.

+### Activate Authentication

+  1. Access GitHub Security Settings:
+     1. Log in to your GitHub account.
+     2. Click on your profile picture in the top-right corner, then select Settings.
+     3. In the left sidebar, navigate to Password and authentication (under "Access").
+  2. Enable Two-Factor Authentication:
+     1. Scroll down to the "Two-factor authentication" section.
+     1. Click the Enable two-factor authentication button.

+Now, we'll pick your **Preferred 2FA method**

+### Authenticating with a passkey

+A passkey is can be a biometric (fingerprint) or a synced passkey on a nearby device (reacting to a notification on a cellphone).

+This is an easy method but it requires a fingerprint scanner on your laptop, or that you have your other device on you when you access or interact with GitHub.

+  1. To pick this click on the drop-down menu under the section "Preferred 2FA method" and select **passkey**.
+  2. Follow the on-screen instructions to register your passkey.

+### Authentication with Authenticator App:

+QAn authenticator app gets a request for access when and you need to approve it.
+DUO is the one used at Smith, so that's what we can configure for you.

+  1. To pick this click on the drop-down menu under the section "Preferred 2FA method" and select **Authenticator App**.
+  2. GitHub will display a QR code.
+  3. Open the Duo Mobile app on your smartphone or tablet.
+  4. Tap the + icon to add a new account.
+  5. Select the option to Scan QR code and use your device's camera to scan the QR code displayed on GitHub.
+  6. Alternatively, you can manually enter the provided setup key into the Duo Mobile app if scanning is not possible.

 ## Repositories